hlrs-fcg/spada_fcg_fork/README.md

 ```
 %out = stencil.statement(%in_1, ... %in_n) {
     } : field [D, E1, T1] , ...,  field [D, E_n, T_n] -> field [D, E_0, T_0] {
-        statement
+        expression
     }
 ```

-The statement may only contain references to `in_1, ... in _n` at the specified extents.

 A field that is the result of a stencil statement is an intermediate field.

+The output type's extent `E_0` defines which values are available for subsequent statements.
+In particular, if every output value is computed only once at `(0, 0, 0)`, then the extent is `extent[(0, 0, 0)]`.
+If also the right-neighbor is available, then the extent is `extent[(0, 0, 0), (0, 1, 0)]`.

+The expression may only contain accesses to `in_1, ... in _n` at the allowed extents.
 For any field, only accesses that are within their extent type are permitted within the statements.
+Which accesses are permitted is relative to the output's extent type.
+Specifically, every access to `(i, j, k)` is added to every output extent `(x, y, z)` and results in an access to `(i+x, j+y, k+z)`.
+_This corresponds to a Minkovski sum of the accesses of the statements and the accesses of the output's extent type._
+The arguments to the statement must be a sub-type of the union of all these accesses.
-Statements accessing a field with placeholders in their extent type always type check.
+Specifically, accessing a field with placeholders in their extent type always type checks.

-Note that the output type's extent `E_0` defines which values are available for subsequent statements.
-In particular, if every output value is computed only once, then the extent is `extent[(0, 0, 0)]`.
-If for example every output computes also the right-neighbor, then the extent is `extent[(0, 0, 0), (0, 1, 0)]`.

 ### stencil.computation